 1.)
 Males run at each other, stop just short of running into each other, and then nod their heads and turn around.
 This behavior continues until one male gives up.

 2.)
-Eating foliage, shoots, fruit and berries, these cute herbivores (eats plant matter) get most of their hydration via the plants they eat.
+Eating foliage, shoots, fruit and berries, these cute herbivores (eat plant matter) get most of their hydration via the plants they eat.

 3.)
-Dik-diks get there name from their alarm call.
-See below…
+Dik-diks get there name from the sound of their alarm call.

 4.)
 Females have only 1 fawn at a time.

 5.)
-Being monogamous, dik-diks find a mate and stick with them for life.
+Being monogamous (mate for life), dik-diks find a mate and stick with them for life.
 They also don’t live in herds, but rather in pairs.

 But wait, there’s more on the dik-dik!